What: 97th Boxing Day 10-Mile & 4-Mile Run/Walk

 Where: Hamilton, Ont.

-Over the years the event has grown from less than 100 participants–all expected to finish in under 70 minutes–to a race with more than 1,000 finishers of all ages and abilities.
-Recently the event added a 4-mile (6.4K) run/walk to become even more accessible.
+Over the years the event has grown from less than 100 participants–all expected to finish in under 70 minutes–to a race with as many as 1,000 finishers of all ages and abilities.
+Recently the event added a 4-mile (6.4K) run/walk to become even more accessible to those newer to running.

 The course is described as scenic yet challenging and was changed in 2013 to remove the course’s only steep and significant hill.
 Run mostly as an out-and-back style, a majority of the course runs through picturesque parks and along the Burlington Bay.
 Be warned however that the conditions on the day–pleasant at best and blizzard-like at worst–ultimately make for a challenging test.